MauriceGit/compiler/README.md

 - Function overloading
 - Function inlining (only for system functions right now)
 - Dynamic Arrays with an internal capacity, so not every `append` needs a new memory allocation
-- Int and Float types are always 64bit
+- Int, Char and Float types are always 64bit
 - Very Python-like array creation
 - Switch expressions match either values or general boolean expressions
 - Range-based Loops with index and element